phajnala-dotcom/rp-coach/README.md

 ### Voice Configuration

-The app uses the "Puck" voice (British English) for Steve.
+The app uses the "Puck" voice (British English) for Alex.
 To change:

 Edit `src/hooks/useLiveRPCoach.ts`:
 ```typescript